 - Terracotta tiles can be brittle when walked upon, and the colour may fade over time, requiring repainting.

 - They are heavy and require extra support.

 A popular choice for people looking for something on the cheaper side, asphalt roofing is popping up all over the country.

-- Asphalt shingles are very affordable compared to other roofing options and provide easier installation.
+- Asphalt shingles are affordable compared to other roofing options and provide easier installation.

-- They are fire resistant and easy to repair, which make them popular amongst DIYers.
+- They are fire-resistant and easy to repair, which makes them popular amongst DIYers.

 - Asphalt roofs only have a life expectancy between 15 to 30 years, which means they will require replacement more often and a higher degree of maintenance than most other roofs.